South Carolina Addiction Treatment Center

 Individual therapy is a valuable tool in the rehab process because it provides personalized, one-on-one support and addresses the specific needs of each client.
 It complements other elements of a comprehensive treatment program, such as group therapy, family therapy, and medication management, to promote lasting recovery and improved mental health.

 Patients admitted to Waypoint receive a formal individual therapy session once per week.
 There are typically other times when they may talk with their therapist throughout the week, but the formal individual therapy session with their assigned clinician occurs weekly.

-Therapy is individualized to the needs of the person; objectives of each treatment plan will reflect a shared journey.
-We fully understand the value of meeting clients “where they are at,” taking into account their understanding and insights regarding the impact of substance use in their life.
+Therapy is individualized to the needs of the person; the objectives of each treatment plan will reflect a shared journey.
+We believe in the value of meeting clients “where they are,” taking into account their understanding and insights regarding the impact of substance use in their lives.
 Then, we introduce the appropriate empirically-based intervention that can help the person gain insight and make effective change.

 Evidence-based, personalized individual therapy helps an individual build up the resilience needed to overcome the inevitable challenges that a person will face along their recovery journey.
 Learning strategies, identifying resources, and building on personal strengths in a therapeutic setting can set a person up for success in recovery.